cozmemis/Group18-Final-Report/README.md

 ### Literature Review

-Turgeman et al [[1]](#1). created a "Cubist" rule-based regression model to predict PLOWSI using data from Veterans Health Administration in Pittsburgh, PA.
+Most LOS prediction literature focus on a specific illness and rely on advanced medical information by assuming an ongoing stay [[1]](#1) [[2]](#2) [[3]](#3).
+Additionally, there exists a limited literature that is parallel to ours.
+For example, Turgeman et al. [[4]](#4) created a "Cubist" rule-based regression model to predict PLOWSI using data from Veterans Health Administration in Pittsburgh, PA.
 Turgeman et al. used tree-based regression models with the intention of understanding the factors governing length of stay.
 They also describe prior research to predict length of stay including a C5.0 tree, Naive-Bayes model, K-nearest neighbours, a Multi-Layer Neural Network, and support-vector regression.

-Barnes et al. [[2]](#2) worked on a slightly different approach of predicting length of stay in real-time, constantly updating the predictions at specified time intervals.
+Barnes et al. [[5]](#5) worked on a slightly different approach of predicting length of stay in real-time, constantly updating the predictions at specified time intervals.
 Our project aims to make inferences at the time of intake, which we believe would be more feasible to integrate into healthcare systems.

 ## Problem Definition